How to know when it’s time to go Online

 If you go online too early it can really hurt your business…

-I speak to far too many people who spend hours endlessly tweaking website copy that just doesn’t sound compelling to any particular group of people, creating Free Giveaways that nobody wants, plucking up immense courage to do Facebook Lives that nobody takes any notice of, or spending hours and hours (and then hours and hours more) on social media and then feeling confused and downhearted when it doesn’t seem to make any difference.
+I speak to far too many people who spend hours endlessly tweaking website copy that just doesn’t sound compelling to any particular group of people, creating Free Giveaways that nobody wants, plucking up immense courage to do Facebook Lives that nobody takes any notice of, or spending hours and hours (and then hours and hours more) posting content on social media and then feeling confused and downhearted when it doesn’t seem to make any difference.

 The end result is a huge amount of time and energy invested, no clients to show for it and these business owners start to lose confidence and doubt their ability to make their business work – it becomes a downward spiral.